UK-SBCoA-EbbertLab/brain_cDNA_discovery/proteomics/fragpipe/README.md

 	6) Filter Protein level "Spectral Count" for values > 5.

-	7) Run `create_fasta.sh` with  the remaining protein IDs and corresponding peptide sequences to produce a fasta file.
+	7) Run `../scripts/create_fasta.sh` with  the remaining protein IDs and corresponding peptide sequences to produce a fasta file.

  	8) Perform a blast protein search using the fasta file generated with `create_fasta.sh`.
 The parameters we used for our blast search can be found on [Zenodo](XXX).